isdsucph/isds2021/src/content/page/readings.md

 We give an overview of non-linear machine learning models and outline how machine learning tools can be applied in social science.

 #### Required readings

+- PML: chapter 6, the following sections:
+  - Looking at different performance evaluation metrics
+  - Dealing with class imbalance

 - Mullainathan, Sendhil, and Jann Spiess.
 2017. ["Machine Learning: An Applied Econometric Approach."](https://www.aeaweb.org/articles?id=10.1257/jep.31.2.87) *Journal of Economic Perspectives*, 31 (2): 87-106.